chocolatetoothpaste/camino/README.md

 # Camino - One-stop routing for server- and client-side web applications
+### History API support has been added, but currently does not "fallback" to hashes.
+Support for this will come likely in the next version, unless there's a reason to not do this at all
 ### req.body is being renamed req.data, please update your code now. req.body will exist for a couple more version, but will go the way of the dodo. req.data is more ubiquitus with terms developers currently use.

 **Active development, please submit bugs and suggestions to GitHub repository!**